 Lazy Queries

 Regular queries load all data into memory upfront.
-Lazy queries keep a database pointer and load data on demand.
+Lazy queries keep a database cursor open and stream rows on demand, which is useful for large report exports or any time the full result set is too big to materialise.

 }